mdr-uma/positive_quotes/README.md

     Step 2. $ rails db:create

     Step 3. $ rails db:seed

+    Step 4. $ rails s

+    Step 5. $ open index.html or copy path from your html file and paste it in the browser

 ### Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/mdr-uma/positive_quotes.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.